mayerrobert/jmurmel/mlib.md

 If `sequence` is a list then return a fresh list with elements in reversed order, if `sequence` is a vector then return a fresh reversed vector.

+### Function: nreverse
+    (nreverse sequence) -> reversed-sequence

+Since: 1.3

+Similar to `reverse` `nreverse` returns a sequence with elements in reversed order.
+`nreverse` however may or may not reuse/ destroy the input sequence.

 ### Function: remove-if
     (remove-if pred sequence) -> sequence